-Currently, Intel produces two types of Pentium II processors: the active (or boxed) processor and the passive processor (see Figures 11 and 12 below).
+Currently, Intel produces two types of Pentium II processors: the active (or boxed) processor and the passive processor (see Figures 11 and 12 on the next page).
 These two types of processors are essentially the same in design; the only difference lies in their cooling methods.
 The active processor is equipped with a cooling fan and heat sink, while the passive processor is equipped with a heat sink alone.
-Both types of CPUs provide the user with the same performance, and both types can be installed in the Pentium II slot on the Tigercub board.
+Both types of CPUs provide the user with the same performance, and both types can be installed in the Pentium II slot on the Tigercub 100 board.